chainguard-dev/edu/content/chainguard/administration/iam-organizations/rolebinding-terraform-gh/index.md

 export GITHUB_ORG=<your GitHub organization>
 ```

-Next, create a variable named `GITHUB_TEAM` set to the slug of the GitHub team for which you want to create a set of rolebindings.
+Next, create a variable named `GITHUB_TEAM` set to the slug of the GitHub team for which you want to create a set of role-bindings.
 The Terraform configuration will use this detail to find and retrieve information about your GitHub team.

 If you aren't sure of what your team's slug is, you can find it with `gh`, the GitHub command line interface.
 You can use a command like the following to retrieve a list of all your organization's teams.